aws-samples/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 1. Go to the `ApplyTravelPlan` intent

-1. Under fulfillment, select `lex-workshop-LexBotHandler` Lambda function
+1. Under Fulfillment, select the `lex-workshop-LexBotHandler` Lambda function (you may need to grant permissions as before)

-1. We can add a **follow-up message** for when the Lambda function successfully adds the plan to the user's account:
+1. We can add a **response** for when the Lambda function successfully adds the plan to the user's account:
-	* Follow-up message: `{planName} plan in {Country} has been added to your account.
-Can I help you with anything else?`
+	* Response message: `{planName} plan in {Country} has been added to your account.
+What else can I help with today?`
-	* Cancel: `Ok.
-Thank you.
+	* Wait for user reply: `Thank you.
 Have a nice day.`
+	* (For spontaneity, you can add multiple messages and Lex will choose one at runtime.)

 	<img src="images/fulfill-plan-configuration.png" alt="configure the pin slot" width="100%">